Clicky

 This post may contain affiliate links.
 See my privacy policy for details.

 Nanaimo bars are a Canadian dessert staple!
-There is probably nothing as famous as a Nanaimo bar when it comes to Canadian cuisine, excepting the butter tart, of course.
-This buttercream custard filled bar is a sweet-tooth’s dream!
-Try my Magic Bars recipe or my Chocolate chip fruitcake skillet cookie for another treat!
+There is probably nothing as famous as a Nanaimo bar when it comes to Canadian dessert cuisine, except perhaps for the butter tart.
+This buttercream custard-filled bar is a dessert lover’s dream!

-The Nanaimo bar is a no bake bar dessert that is (supposedly) named after the city of Nanaimo, British Columbia on Vancouver Island.
-There are a few arguments over where it came from, but generally we all agree that it was made famous by Nanaimo at the least.
-It consists of a walnut and crumb based bottom layer that is pressed into a pan.
-That layer is then topped by the middle layer that consists of of custard flavoured buttercream icing (which is the best part!) and then covered with melted chocolate.
+The Nanaimo bar is a no-bake bar dessert that is (supposedly) named after the city of Nanaimo, British Columbia, on Vancouver Island.
+There are a few arguments over where it came from, but we all agree that it was made famous by Nanaimo at the least.
+It consists of a walnut and crumb-based bottom layer that is pressed into a pan.
+That layer is then topped by the middle layer, which consists of custard-flavored buttercream icing (which is the best part!) and then covered with melted chocolate.
 The melted chocolate then hardens, creating a hard chocolate topping.

 What is in a Nanaimo Bar?

-The Nanaimo bar is a relatively easy bar to make since you don’t have to bake it and consists of these layers:
+The Nanaimo bar is a relatively easy bar to make since you don’t have to bake it, and it consists of these layers:

 Bottom Layer